-Figure 4-12.
-The bias (cross mark) and standard deviation (whisker) of top 5cm soil moisture measurements in the period of 2006 to 2010 (top), and the time series of top 5cm soil moisture measurements and the simple average for the year 2008 as an example (bottom).

 Figure 4-13.
+Temporal stability analysis of the bias (cross mark) and standard deviation (whisker) of top 5 cm soil moisture measurements in the period of 2006 to 2010 (top) for the Kyeamba sites having soil moisture sensors for top 5 cm soil, and the time series of top 5 cm soil moisture measurements and the simple average for the year 2008 as an example (bottom).

-The bias (cross mark) and standard deviation (whisker) of top 5 - 8cm soil moisture measurements in the period of 2006 to 2010 (top), and the time series of top 5 - 8cm soil moisture measurements and the simple average for the year 2008 (bottom).
+Figure 4-14.
+Temporal stability analysis of the bias (cross mark) and standard deviation (whisker) of top 5 - 8 cm soil moisture measurements in the period of 2006 to 2010 (top) for all Kyeamba sites, and the time series of top 5 - 8 cm soil moisture measurements and the simple average for the year 2008 (bottom).